Efficient Information Retrieval for Sensing via Continuous Measurement: Efficient retrieval of the quantum Fisher Information

-in the large $t$ limit, where we have defined the rotated basis $\ket{\tilde{k}}=\sum_{k'}(W_0)_{k,k'}\ket{k'}$.
-Interestingly, Eq.~\eqref{eq:diss_dimer} was established in Ref.~\cite{Stannigel_2012} in the context of steady state engineering with cascaded quantum networks.
-Here, it naturally emerges as a solution of our general decoder implementation Eq.~\eqref{eq:H_J_general_solution} for the special case of time-independent open quantum dynamics.
-Remarkably, our recipe Eq.~\eqref{eq:H_J_general_solution} goes significantly beyond such a special scenario and allows for efficient information retrieval for arbitrary (including time-dependent) quantum optical open dynamics, as we illustrate in Sec.~\ref{sec:examples}.
+in the $t\to\infty$ limit, where we have defined the rotated basis $\ket{\tilde{k}_{\rm st}(\theta_0)}=\sum_{k'}(W_0)_{k,k'}\ket{k^\prime_{\rm st}(\theta_0)}$.
+Equation~\eqref{eq:diss_dimer} was first established in Ref.~\cite{Stannigel_2012} as a construction of coherent quantum absorbers for engineering the stationary-state entanglement in cascaded quantum networks.
+Here, it naturally emerges as a solution of our general decoder implementation Eq.~\eqref{eq:H_J_general_solution} for the case of time-stationary open quantum dynamics.
+Remarkably, our construction goes significantly beyond the time-stationary scenario by exploiting the general time reversal transformation of quantum optical input-output channels.
+It therefore allows for the construction of the optimal decoder for generic (including time-dependent) open sensors, as we illustrate in Sec.~\ref{sec:examples}.

+The decoder-assisted information retrieval scheme constructed above can be readily adapted to (closed) many-body lattice models that are described by discrete MPSs, as we detail in Appendix \ref{app:discreteMPS}.